 Requirements for Certification: Upon completion of the program and the appropriate Praxis II test(s), students are eligible for Rhode Island certification in elementary (grades 1-6) or secondary education (grades 7-12).
 It is required of each teacher education program that receives funding from the federal government that it make public the results of the professional test taken by each completer.
-Brown University’s Teacher Education Program had a 100% pass rate in the year 2010.
-Rhode Island is a member of the Interstate Certification Compact (ICC), which has reciprocal agreements with 44 states.
+Brown University’s Teacher Education Program had a 97% pass rate in the year 2017.
+Rhode Island is a member of the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement, allowing graduates reciprocal certification without transcript evaluation in most states.

 It is not necessary for applicants to have prior teaching experience or coursework in education, although prior work with children or adolescents is expected.
-All applicants are required to complete an in-person, phone, or Skype interview with the appropriate faculty director.
+Once applicants have submitted an application, selected applicants will be invited to interview with the appropriate faculty director.
+While in-person interviews are preferred, it is possible to arrange Skype or phone interviews.
 See below for specific program requirements.
 Prospective applicants with questions about their coursework or academic background are urged to contact the appropriate faculty director.

 - Secondary English: Bachelor's degree in English or related field.
 Faculty director: Laura Snyder

-- Secondary History/Social Studies: Bachelor's degree in history or a social science.
-Faculty director: Brian Fong
+- Secondary History/Social Studies: Bachelor's degree in history or a social science field.
+Faculty director: Christina Villarreal

 - Secondary Science: Bachelor's degree in biology, chemistry, physics, or closely related field.
-Faculty director: Dan Bisaccio
+Faculty director: Diane Silva Pimentel

 GRE General: Required